-You know how we mentioned Washington DC had some of the best museums in the country?
-And how they were free?
+Do you know how we mentioned Washington DC had some of the best museums in the country?
+And how were they free?
 Well, this selection of free museums will astound you, making them easily among the top things to do in Washington.
-Do some research in advance and choose where you’d really like to visit, otherwise, you might end up a little overwhelmed with choice.
+Do some research in advance and choose where you’d really like to visit.
+Otherwise, you might end up a little overwhelmed with choice.

 One of Smithsonian’s most important and most worth visiting museums is the National Museum of African American History and Culture.
-In fact, it’s so popular and so worthwhile that you need to book tickets in advance, although it’s also free.
-There is 85,000 square feet of exhibition space and nearly 3,000 objects.
-It says a lot that while average visiting time at most DC museums is 2 hours, at this one it’s 5.
+It’s so popular and so worthwhile that you need to book tickets in advance, although it’s also free.
+There are 85,000 square feet of exhibition space and nearly 3,000 objects.
+It says a lot that while average visiting time at most DC museums is 2 hours, at this one, it’s 5.

-It’s a relatively new museum (it was opened by Obama in 2016) and it’s utterly compelling and so well done.
+It’s a relatively new museum (Obama opened it in 2016), and it’s utterly compelling and so well done.
 It tackles a tough part of American history with compassion and intelligence.
 You begin in the ‘Slavery and Freedom’ exhibition before moving up through floors and galleries focusing on community and culture.
 As well as artifacts and art, there are state-of-the-art interactive components and interpretive panels.
 Given that DC is approximately 50% black, this incredible museum is vital in understanding ‘Chocolate City’.

-Lively and eclectic, U Street is an important African American heritage district as well as a place you can have a hell of a good time.
-It’s been the center of the city’s black community since the 1870s and between the 1920s and 1960s it was the black entertainment hub, known as ‘Black Broadway’.
-It’s still an amazing place for live music and jazz clubs, as you should expect from the area that birthed Duke Ellington; spend the night in one of the historic jazz venues boogying away.
+Lively and eclectic, U Street is a prestigious African American heritage district, as well as a place you can have a hell of a good time.
+It’s been the center of the city’s black community since the 1870s, and between the 1920s and 1960s, it was the black entertainment hub, known as ‘Black Broadway.’
+It’s still a fantastic place for live music and jazz clubs, as you should expect from the area that birthed Duke Ellington; spend the night in one of the historic jazz venues boogying away.

 OK, we know we’re mentioning a lot of different areas in DC, but seriously, there are SO MANY cool neighborhoods in this city!
 Shaw is no exception, with its independent shops, trendy restaurants, and live music venues.
 Located in the Northwest quarter of the city, Shaw lies to the east of the U Street Corridor area and consists of a grid of mostly Victorian terraced houses.
 Like U Street, Shaw is also a historically African American neighborhood and is home to landmarks like the Howard Theatre.

-In the northwest of Washington, you’ll find this elegant, historic area that’s home to the main campus of Georgetown University as well as multiple embassies, restaurants and great shopping.
-We love its cobblestone streets lined with history and we were seriously drooling over the gorgeous houses here.
-The area is on the Potomac River waterfront so you get some beautiful views, as you do on the Chesapeake and Ohio Canal that runs through the area.
+In the northwest of Washington, you’ll find this elegant, historic area that’s home to the main campus of Georgetown University as well as multiple embassies, restaurants, and great shopping.
+We love its cobblestone streets lined with history, and we were seriously drooling over the gorgeous houses here.
+The area is on the Potomac River waterfront, so you get some beautiful views, as you do on the Chesapeake and Ohio Canal that runs through the city.

-This district to the south of the US Capitol definitely feels like DC’s active and outdoorsy ‘hood.
-Perhaps that’s because it’s home to the Washington Nationals and if you’re lucky you could catch a game, or perhaps it’s the new soccer (football to us New Zealanders!) pitch where D.C.
+This district to the south of the US Capitol feels like DC’s active and outdoorsy ‘hood.
+Perhaps that’s because it’s home to the Washington Nationals, and if you’re lucky, you could catch a game, or maybe it’s the new soccer (football to us New Zealanders!) pitch where D.C.
 United play.
 Even if you’re not interested in either of these aspects, you’ll definitely love all the outside spaces in this area, from The Yards Park to the two miles of waterfront activities.

-Visitors can really explore the world of aviation and space travel at a deeper level through the discovery stations and science demonstrations, not to mention the Airbus IMAX Theatre.
+Visitors can explore the world of aviation and space travel at a deeper level through the discovery stations and science demonstrations, not to mention the Airbus IMAX Theatre.
 Flight simulators give you insight into what it’s like to walk in space or fly a fighter jet.
-Basically, you’ll exclaim “COOL” a couple of dozen times while wandering around this center!
+You’ll exclaim “COOL” a couple of dozen times while wandering around this center!